-- If the OK button is pressed, when the configuration is complete the user will be prompted to open the Terminal window to start the program.
+10 • Clicking the OK button will then open the Terminal window to start the program.
 The program on the instrument is configured but not running.
 To start the program and have it start looking for the Start conditions press the Run button on the Terminal window.
-The Run button is equivalent to typing RUN and pressing Enter from any terminal program. - The Base Program will display text to the screen as it is running to confirm that it is running and to indicate where it is in the sampling cycle.
+The Run button is equivalent to typing RUN and pressing Enter from any terminal program.
+11 • The Base Program will display text to the screen as it is running to confirm that it is running and to indicate where it is in the sampling cycle.
 Once the program is confirmed to be running and waiting for the correct start conditions, the LISST-SOP program can be closed and the communications cable can be disconnected.
 Be sure to replace the connector cap before deployment.